 Along with your high school graduation you’ll receive a diploma, lots of good wishes and, oftentimes, a good amount of cash gifts.

-Your family and friends will gift you money to “use for college,” but what’s the best way to do that?
-Before your newfound wealth burns a hole in your pocket, consider these money tips from financial experts so you can spend (and save) it wisely.
+Your family and friends may gift you money to “use for college,” but what’s the best way to do that?
+Before your newfound wealth burns a hole in your pocket, consider these graduation money tips from financial experts so you can spend (or save) it wisely.

 Open a High-Yield Savings Account

-Once you’ve made a plan for your money, you need to stash it somewhere.
-“I’m a big fan of online, high-interest savings accounts,” says Gerstley.
+Once you’ve made a plan for your money, you need to keep it somewhere—like a bank account.
+“I’m a big fan of online, high-interest savings accounts,” says financial coach Ashley Feinstein Gerstley, founder of The Fiscal Femme and author of The 30-Day Money Cleanse.
 “There’s something magical about having something out of sight, out of mind.”
 If you already have a savings account, Gerstley still suggests opening a separate one just for your college gift money.
 An online, high-interest account will mean you’re earning more money than if you parked it in a traditional savings account, which tends to have a lower interest rate.
 Try not to let your graduation money get intermingled with other money you’re spending.
 “By putting it in its own account, you’ll know exactly where the money is that was gifted to you and what it will be used for,” says Gerstley.
 “If you put it with other money that you spend regularly, it’s easy to start dipping into the funds you had saved for school, and the next thing you know, it’s time to start school and all of that money is gone.”

 Your pre-college spending may look very different from what you have to pay for once you’re on your own, says Soraya Morris, lead trainer at MoneyGuidePro.
-She advises using the first month or two of school to gather data: How much is gas, your public transit pass, grocery shopping and dining out?
-Give yourself time to see what your expenses look like so you can create a realistic budget for your graduation money.
-Find a balance between costs you need to cover and some fun expenses.
-Sticking to a budget doesn’t mean you can’t enjoy yourself.
-“Don’t say you’re not going to spend any money eating out — of course you will,” says Morris.
+She advises using the first month or two of school to gather data on your new college budget: How much is gas, your public transit pass, grocery shopping, and dining out?
+Give yourself time to see what your expenses look like so you can create a realistic college budget for your graduation money.
+Find a balance between the costs you need to cover and some fun expenses.
+And it’s important to realize that a college student’s budget may vary from week to week.
+Plan for the unexpected.
+“Don’t say you’re not going to spend any money eating out—of course you will,” says Morris.
 “Just be honest and put some aside for fun things you want to do.
-You don’t want to deprive yourself of the full college experience.”
-And neither do the people who gave you that graduation money.